 When a record is recorded the sound that needs to be on the record is played/made.
 The vibrations of which the sound exists are then received by a big membrane or diaphragm.
 This diaphragm is also starting to vibrate because of the sound waves.
 The vibrations are than transported to a needle or stylus that is placed on a master record.
 This record is a bit more soft than a vinyl record.
 The stylus is vibrating in the same way as the sound made the diaphragm vibrate, when placed on the record the stylus carves in these same vibrations.

 The grooves in a record are thus not straight lines, there is a curve in them.
-The grooves now thus contain the vibrations that make up the sound during the recording.
+The grooves now thus contain the vibration that make up the sound during the recording.
 In order to play the record, this process needs to be reverse engineered.

 Playing a record